apache/samza/docs/README.md

     * update the download page (docs/startup/download/index.md) to use x.x.x release by adding an entry to the Sources and Samza Tools sections to use the new x.x.x release

     * add a release page samza/docs/_releases/x.x.x.md

+    * add a new entry for the new version in samza/docs/_menu/index.html

     * update the version number in "tar -xvf ./target/hello-samza-y.y.y-dist.tar.gz -C deploy/samza" in each of the tutorials (and search for other uses of version x.x.x which may need to be replaced with y.y.y)
       * docs/startup/hello-samza/versioned/index.md